Amanda Keller: Personal life

-She supports the Sydney Roosters rugby league team in the Australian National Rugby League.
+Keller supports the Sydney Roosters rugby league team in the Australian National Rugby League.

-Keller has two sons with her husband Harley Oliver and lives in Sydney.
+She has two adult sons with her husband Harley Oliver, and lives in the Sydney seaside suburb of Coogee.

+In October 2023 Keller revealed that her husband Harley has been diagnosed with Parkinson’s Disease.

 Other

 Keller is the patron of The Sydney Kids Committee, a volunteer organisation which raises funds for the Sydney Children's Hospital.

 She holds the world record for the longest underwater radio broadcast which took place on 28 October 2010 when she and fellow WSFM breakfast show host Brendan Jones spent over three hours underwater at Sydney Aquarium.